 View the Cambridge Approach graphic for inbound and outbound bike routes.
 Signs and road markings will guide cyclists along these routes.
 Cyclists should use caution and watch for pedestrians and turning vehicles.

 Red Line Configuration

 The construction of the temporary outbound Red Line track (called a "shoo-fly") on the roadway is complete.
 The outbound trains were shifted to the shoo-fly track and the inbound trains were shifted to the old outbound track in mid-January.
-Relocation of the large barrier fence along the track will be completed by February 1.
+Relocation of the large barrier fence along the track has also been completed.
 The shift allows WSC to rehabilitate the bridge under the current location of the MBTA inbound tracks.

 Pedestrian Bridge Construction